robweber/ha-betabrite-sign/README.md

 ```

-### Home Assistant Entity Setup
+### Home Assistant Entity Discovery

 This code can run standalone, or be further integrated with Home Assistant to show up as a light entity through the use of a [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).
 This allows Home Assistant to get some run-time data and control the sign as though it was a light.
-For this to work MQTT must be setup via the arguments below.
-A sample YAML file for creating the Home Assistant device is located in the `install` directory.
-The availability template triggers when the program exits or crashes causing the entity to show up as unavailable.
+For this to work MQTT#mqtt must be setup as [described below](#mqtt).
+In Home Assistant [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) is used to automatically configure the device when `--ha_discovery` is passed in at startup.
+Other options, like the device name, can be configured as well.

 When MQTT is configured the program will watch for commands and publish to the following topics.